This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 What to Look for When Choosing a Mechanical Keyboard Under $100

-1. Layout Layout determines how the keyboard fits into your workflow and desk space.
-Full-size keeps the numpad — great for finance or data work.
-75% is the most versatile — compact but retains function row and arrows.
-65% removes the function row for a cleaner look.
-60% is the most compact but requires the steepest learning curve.
+1. Layout Layout determines how the board fits your desk and workflow.
+75% is the most versatile — compact but keeps the function row and arrows.
+65% drops the function row for a cleaner look.
+60% is smallest but has the steepest learning curve.
 For most people, 75% is the ideal balance.

-2. Switch type and hot-swap At under $100, prioritize hot-swappable keyboards.
-This lets you try different switches without buying a new board.
-Red switches are smooth and linear — best for gaming.
-Brown switches are tactile without the click — the best all-rounder.
-Blue switches are clicky and satisfying but loud.
-If you work near others, reds or browns are the safer choice.
+2. Switch type and hot-swap At this price, prioritize hot-swappable boards — they let you change switch feel without buying a new keyboard.
+Red switches are linear and smooth (best for gaming), brown switches are tactile without the click (best all-rounder), blue switches are clicky but loud.
+If you work near others, reds or browns are safer.

-3. Wireless vs wired Wireless adds flexibility and desk cleanliness but costs more to implement at the same quality level.
-At $100, both wired and wireless options are excellent.
-Choose wireless if you value a cable-free desk or switch between devices.
-Choose wired if you want to maximize build quality and switch options for the same budget.
+3. Wireless vs wired Wireless adds flexibility and a cleaner desk but costs more to implement at the same quality.
+Choose wireless if you switch between devices or want no cable; choose wired if you’d rather put that budget toward build and switches.

-4. Build quality signals Look for aluminum frames over full plastic.
-Check reviews for stabilizer quality — rattling space bars are a common complaint on budget keyboards.
-Boards with south-facing RGB LEDs (LEDs face downward) have better shine-through on keycaps than north-facing alternatives.
+4. Build quality signals Aluminum frames beat full plastic.
+Check reviews for stabilizer rattle — a common budget complaint.
+South-facing RGB shines through keycaps better than north-facing.

-5. Software and programmability QMK and VIA support is the gold standard for programmability — open source, no account required, works on any computer.
+5. Software and programmability QMK/VIA is the gold standard — open source, no account, works anywhere.
 Keychron’s Launcher is a solid proprietary alternative.
-Avoid keyboards that require you to download sketchy software from unknown Chinese domains to access basic features.
+Avoid boards that require software from unknown domains for basic functions.

 FAQ